-On behalf of the Board of Directors of Sandy Bay Child and Family Services Inc. I am pleased to present the 2012-2013 Annual Report.
-This document provides an overview of the many service delivery and financial activities which have occurred over the past year.
+On behalf of the Board of Directors of Sandy Bay Child and Family Services Inc. I am pleased to present the 2017-2018 Annual Report.

-There has continued to be an increase in the volume for services for children and families.
-The Board, senior management and staff have endeavored to maintain their commitment to strengthening families and to ensure the safety and protection of children
+The Board, senior management and staff have endeavored to maintain their commitment to strengthening families and to ensure the safety and protection of children.
+To meet some of these requirements, the Agency has been reaching out to our community and resource networks to build and enhance positive working relationships.